 It has been a while since I have written anything for my Ethics with Em series which is strange because I have so many topics to cover in that area!
 I took a very inspiring environmental ethics class last semester which really opened my eyes to a million issues.
 I was particularly inspired by a […]

 The following post is based on a movement by Arne Naess that describes the difference between shallow and deep ecological movements.
 Please read the original piece written by Naess here.
-Arne Naess, an American professor, draws a definite line between two areas that he calls Shallow Ecology and Deep Ecology.
-Shallow Ecology is a movement which […]
+What is Shallow vs. Deep Ecology?
+Arne Naess, an Norwegian professor, draws a definite line between two areas that he calls Shallow Ecology and Deep Ecology. […]

 In my last couple of posts, I wrote about a few philosophical theories pertaining to environmental ethics.
 I wrote about the theory of Reverence for Life and Land Ethic.
 In studying these two things, I have become more aware of a somethings about me that I have ignored for a long time.
 I am not only […]